wftutorials/android-beginner-tutorial/README.md

 ## Getting user input

 Lets see how we can get input from the user.
-For this we need and `EditText` view.
+For this we need an `EditText` view.
 In our `activity_main.xml` we add our `EditText` element.

 ```html